ritianjiang/RTFE/README.md

 package for predicting
 N^6-methyladenines.

 I didn't write document or tiny vigenette yet, maybe one day I'll add them.

+The prerequired package is _pbapply_, _magrittr_, _Biostrings_, and _stringr_.